elastic/elasticsearch-cloud-gce/README.md

 Google Compute Engine Cloud Plugin for Elasticsearch
 ====================================================

-The GCE Cloud plugin allows to use GCE API for the unicast discovery mechanism.
+The GCE Cloud plugin allows to:

+* use the Google Compute Engine API for the unicast discovery mechanism
+* use the Google Cloud Storage service as a snapshot repository

 In order to install the plugin, run: